Did you ever see Clash of the Titans?

 Krakens… Medusa… Zeus… it was a battle of epic proportions.

 And today I bring you a clash of the GYM titans, as I compare dumbbells vs kettlebells to see which kit is better for building muscle!
+Does one really rule over the other, or should you use both for even better results?

 Check out this email from website member Rachel: